 Clean and Classic

 This clean and classic style is a perfectly coiffed chignon.
 Placement is very important with these types of hairstyles.
-By arranging it just slightly above the nape of the neck, its positioned to stay secure without loosening up as you move your head around.
-It also provides more attention be drawn to the other details of your bridal ensemble.
+By arranging it just slightly above the nape of the neck, your updo stays secure without loosening as you move your head around.
+It also draws more attention to the other details of your bridal ensemble.

-Flower crowns are an easy, laidback hair accessory that will have you feeling like a queen, and they're especially popular amongst outdoor weddings.
-Be sure to collaborate with both your hair stylist and your florist when discussing ideas and incorporating this detail into your look.
-It's minor planning beforehand that will ensure a super low-stress and minimally timed beauty routine on your big day.
+Flower crowns are an easy, laid-back hair accessory that will have you feeling like a queen, and they're especially popular at outdoor weddings.
+Be sure to collaborate with both your hairstylist and your florist when discussing ideas and incorporating this detail into your look.
+Planning beforehand will ensure a low-stress and seamless beauty routine on your big day.

 Undone Box Braids

-One of our favorite long braided bridal styles are these undone box braids seen on Elaine Welteroth for her wedding day.
-Partially unwound in all the right places, the undone braids add such interesting texture.
-This style really works with her hair color and helps to add so much more dimension and interest that catches the eye.
+One of our favorite long braided bridal styles is these undone box braids seen on Elaine Welteroth for her wedding day.
+Partially unwound in all the right places, the braids add such interesting texture.
+This style really works with her hair color and helps to add so much more eye-catching dimension.

 Messy French Twist

-If you're a big fan of second day hair, a piece-y textured updo like this messy french twist might be the bridal style for you.
-A little dry texture spray or surf spray and a few hair pins are all you need to get the hair tight and secure while appearing loose and effortlessly pulled together.
+If you're a big fan of second-day hair, a piece-y textured updo like this messy French twist might be the bridal style for you.
+A little dry texture spray or surf spray and a few hair pins are all you need to get hair tight and secure while appearing loose and effortlessly pulled together.